 Rating: ★★★ | 11 hours 27 minutes | Self-Published | Sci-Fi Romance | 06/20/2017

-Seven years ago, after dragons appeared in the sky, America reformed itself into heavily militarized compounds dotting a scorched wasteland.
+Seven years ago, when the dragons appeared in the sky, America reformed it’s fire-scorched land into heavily militarized compounds.
 That’s right, it’s a good old-fashioned dragon apocalypse, ya’ll.

-When 25-year-old Claudia Jones gets caught illegally scavenging by the local militia, they decide to use her as dragon bait and leave her in the wastelands with instructions to figure out, um….how tame a dragon.
+When 25-year-old Claudia Jones is caught illegally scavenging, the local militia decide to use her as dragon bait and leave her in the unprotected wastelands with instructions to figure out, um….how tame a dragon.
 Claudia has no idea what that even means until she catches the attention of a golden dragon and learns that the dragons are shifters and this one is a man…a man who very much wants her as his mate.

 I wanted to like this book but, I’m just not into how base Dixon’s heroes tend to be.
 I was hoping since the dragons were shifters they would be more emotionally complex than Dixon’s infamous blue barbarians but the dragon shifter hero, Kael, is borderline troglodytic.
 He can’t remember what happened before he came to Earth so literally all he thinks about is getting and keeping his mate.
 I just need a little more emotional intelligence and complexities in a hero’s story.
 Claudia was a great heroine though, she gets thrown into a bonkers situation and through it all was resourceful, tough as nails and fiercely loyal to her friends and family.